Skip to Content

 Consider your state and federal income tax

-An important consideration is factoring in your state and federal income tax liability as well as any other potential expenses for your freelance business since these taxes can reduce your total take-home pay.
-Finally, if you are working in a professional field or with clients who require special qualifications, it may be important to consider setting higher rates that reflect the value of your skills and experience.
+An important consideration is factoring in your state and federal income tax liability as well as any other potential expenses for your freelance business since these taxes can reduce your total gross pay.

-You need to finalize an estimated after-tax income to help you determine if you are making enough to support your lifestyle because ultimately this is what your true take-home pay is that will go to directly your bank account.
-The problem with this side of things is that the tax rate can depend significantly depending on your family status, location, and many other factors.
+You need to finalize an estimated after-tax income to help you determine if you are making enough to support your lifestyle because, ultimately, this is what your actual take-home pay is that will go directly to your bank account.

 Compare this rate with the average market value.

 Remember, it’s better to land clients with a fair price than end up with none due to a bloated rate.
 If you’re charging less, you’ll end up being unprofitable.
-Adjust your calculated rate accordingly to remain attractive to potential clients, even if that means a little give and take.
+Adjust your calculated rate to remain attractive to potential clients, even if that means a little give and take.

 See Related: Can You Do Freelance Work on an H4 Visa?